 change Line 3-10 on Page 86 as follows

-The Dynamic PHR field shall be set to one if the controlee is capable of Dynamic PHR.
+The LLDEV field shall be set to one if the controlee is LLDEV.
 Otherwise, it shall be set to zero.

 The Frequency Stitching field shall be set to one if the controlee supports frequency stitching.
 Otherwise, it shall be set to zero.